 A doorway on the South-West corner of the Place des Vosges leads to the gardens of the Hôtel de Sully.
 A formal garden and the Orangerie border the beautiful Renaissance mansion.
 Maximilien de Béthune, Duke of Sully, former Superintendent of Finances to King Henri IV, purchased it on 23 February 1634 at the grand age of 75 and the estate remained in the Sully family until the 18th century.

 Admission to the gardens is free.

 For more information about the Hôtel de Sully, visit the official website.

 The Place Ducale in Charleville-Mézières

 In Charleville-Mézières (Ardennes) lies another beautiful square, the Place Ducale, often referred to as the sister square of the Parisian Place des Vosges.

-The Place Ducale certainly shares the same characteristics: a perfect symmetrical design and a common style of architecture.
+The Place Ducale certainly shares the same characteristics: a perfectly symmetrical design and a common style of architecture.
 It seems that the similarities between the two squares are a result of their respective designers being brothers: Louis Métezeau in Paris and Clément Métezeau in Charleville-Mézières.